No Responsibility Disclaimer

 No-responsibility disclaimer is also known as disclaimer of liability or no-liability disclaimer.
 All these terms are mostly used interchangeably and carries the same meaning.

-What should be covered in No-responsibility disclaimer?
+What should be covered in the No-Responsibility Disclaimer?

-- They can be both for example a book that contains your ideas
+- They can be both; for example, a book that contains your ideas

-Points of protection
+Points of Protection

 - Protects in terms of physical liability